Aadi0729/Hire-Hub-Job-Portal/README.md

 ---

 Thank you for visiting the Job Portal project!
-We hope this platform helps connect job seekers and employers efficiently.
+I hope this platform helps connect job seekers and employers efficiently.